2010 St Helens R.F.C. season: Colours

-Sponsors

-St Helens home jersey for 2010 is sponsored by Frontline Bathrooms, who continue their partnership with the club from last year.
-St Helens away jersey has a different sponsor, with healthcare cash plan provider Medicash sponsoring the front of the jersey.

-Below is a list of St Helens sponsors and partners for 2010:

 Pre-season

 St Helens offset the loss of Jason Cayless, Lee Gilmour and Sean Long with the signings of prop forward Nick Fozzard (returning to the club after a year at Hull Kingston Rovers), centre Iosia Soliola from Sydney Roosters and hooker Scott Moore returning from loan spells at Castleford Tigers in 2008 and Huddersfield Giants in 2009.
 The club also promoted youngsters Jack Bradbury, a centre, and stand-off Lee Gaskell.
 Matty Smith and Steve Tyrer are again let out on loan, this time both players leaving for Salford City Reds for the season, whilst Chris Dean was "dual-registered" with Widnes Vikings.
 St Helens saw no coaching change despite finishing trophy-less for the first time in 4 years and some fans calling for the sacking of head coach Mick Potter.
-The club's pre-season went well, defeating Widnes and Halifax convincingly before the Under 21s fell to a 44-0 loss to Keighley Cougars.
+The club's pre-season went well, defeating Widnes and Halifax convincingly before the Under 21s fell to a 44–0 loss to Keighley Cougars.